BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 A separate data set is used to obtain the necessary information about the posters of the movies.

-## *Utilized Libraries*
+## *Some of the Utilized Libraries*
-The libraries pandas, numpy, seaborn, matplotlib.pyplot, sklearn.datasets, sklearn.metrics, sklearn.model_selection, sklearn.preprocessing, sklearn.svm, sklearn.linear_model, sklearn.neighbors, sklearn.metrics.confusion_matrix, sklearn.metrics.accuracy_score, sklearn.metrics.precision_score, sklearn.metrics.recall_score, sklearn.metrics.f1_score, sklearn.manifold.TSNE, sklearn.cluster.KMeans, sklearn.decomposition.PCA, requests, io.BytesIO, PIL.Image, tensorflow.keras.applications.VGG16, tensorflow.keras.preprocessing.image.img_to_array, tensorflow.keras.applications.vgg16.preprocess_input, matplotlib.pyplot, seaborn, sklearn.preprocessing.MinMaxScaler, sklearn.datasets, sklearn.metrics, sklearn.model_selection.train_test_split, sklearn.model_selection.cross_val_score, sklearn.preprocessing.StandardScaler, sklearn.svm.SVC, sklearn.linear_model.LogisticRegression, sklearn.neighbors.KNeighborsClassifier, sklearn.metrics.confusion_matrix, sklearn.metrics.accuracy_score, sklearn.metrics.precision_score, sklearn.metrics.recall_score, sklearn.metrics.f1_score, numpy have been used in this project.
+The libraries pandas, numpy, seaborn, matplotlib, sklearn, sklearn, TensorFlow Keras have been used in this project.

 ## *Preprocessing Steps*